Flashforge AD5X

 • External volume and filament spools take up a bit too much space (it would be interesting to see if I could mount them above the printer)

 • Flashforge’s track record regarding software is… interesting.
-The current shipping firmware has hard-coded purge limits that make multi-material printing difficult without firmware hacks.
+The current shipping firmware has hard-coded purge limits that make multi-material printing difficult without firmware hacks (this mod fixes that), but Flashforge seems to be ignoring the issue.